machinat/sociably/website/docs/messenger-platform.md

 ));
 ```

-If you upload an attachment with `isReusable` and `attachmentAssetTag` props,
+Once you send an uploaded attachment with `isReusable` and `attachmentAssetTag` props,
 the `saveReusableAttachments` middleware will save the returned id.
 The saved
 id can then be reused for sending next time.